modernben/forge-docs/1.0/sites/redirects.md

 ## Overview

-Redirects can be setup to automatically take visitors from one page to another and can be created from the "Redirects" tab.
+Redirects can be configured to automatically take visitors from one page to another and can be created from the "Redirects" tab.

+## Creating Redirects

+Redirects are wrappers around Nginx's `rewrite` rules and can use the full syntax, including regular expressions.
+For example, you could use `= /` to only match the root of the domain.

 ## Temporary vs Permanent